louisbichard/absenteeism_booking/README.md

 - Has been tested only in 'mdoern browsers'
 - Not 100% mobile/tablet/small device optimised
+- Colour codes are not taking into account colourblind users, better choices could be made for improved accessibility
+- Alerts/Prompts are used, but these could be removed in future with modals or something more aesthetic if required
+- Colour is quite heavily used in the UI, a good future improvement would be divide the cells into AM and PM, however this is not possible easily with the current used plugin and would require more work than is in scope for this taks

 ## Requirements

 ✓ __The user should be able to mark time as “Present”, “Vacation”, “Public Holiday”, “Training”__ 'Present' is assumed default.

- __All categories other than “Present” are classified as Absent__
+✓ __All categories other than “Present” are classified as Absent__

 ✓ __Weekends should be ignored by the system (not displayed and no classification should be given)__

 ✓ __The system should work on units of half days__ Each item added is added as either AM or PM.
 This is denoted through colours defined in the colour key.
 At the time of writing, blue denotes AM and pink denotes PM.
+The system also validates against this.

-__The default for days should be “Present” other than Public Holidays__
+✓ __The default for days should be “Present” other than Public Holidays__

 __Public Holidays should be defaulted to “Public Holiday” however should be able to be changed to any of the other categories__